wazuh/wazuh-documentation/source/installation-guide/index.rst

 - :ref:`Kibana <wazuh_dashboard_installation>`: A flexible and intuitive web interface for mining, analyzing, and visualizing data.

-Wazuh offers different environment installation options like the following:
+Wazuh offers different environment installation options such as:

 - :ref:`Wazuh quickstart <quickstart>`: To install all the central components on the same host using the unattended installation script.
 - :ref:`Virtual Machine (OVA) <virtual_machine>`: It is a pre-built virtual machine with all Wazuh central components that you can directly import using VirtualBox or other OVA compatible virtualization systems..